drhsqlite/fossil-mirror/www/gitusers.md

 This fixup within GitHub is success, of a sort, though it leaves us wondering why there’s a discrepancy.

+You may have noticed the difference between my story’s final command and the one given on Stack Overflow: `--first-parent` versus `--no-merges`.
+As far as I can tell, the SO answer is wrong, a conclusion I came to while writing this reply and finding that it didn’t do what I expected.
+None of the answers on that page give the `--no-merges` option.
+This is one of the sneaky problems with complicated commands: people copy them around from place to place without trying to understand them first, so errors propagate.

 But hark!
 The same Stack Overflow answer gives a much simpler alternative based on Git’s [`rev-parse` feature][grp]: